-You’ve read A Guide to the Project Management Body of Knowledge (PMBOK® Guide), you’ve studied hard and you feel that you are ready to take the Project Management Professional (PMP)® exam.
+You’ve read PMP® Exam prep books, you took courses, you’ve studied hard, and you feel that you are ready to take the Project Management Professional (PMP)® exam.
 But understanding the topics isn’t the only thing you’ll need to make a success of the exam.
 Wouldn’t it be great to have the chance to take some sample PMP exam questions, so you really know what the exam is going to be like?

 You can use a PMP exam simulator to give you an insight into what sort of questions you’ll face during the exam.
 Here are 10 things to look for when choosing which PMP exam simulator to use:

-Having lots of questions is only half the story: you also need to make sure that the questions presented on screen are shown in the same proportion as in the PMP exam itself.
-For example, in the real exam, 13% of the questions will come from Initiating a Project.
-If your PMP exam simulator shows too few or too many questions from this section, you won’t get a realistic view of what you’ll be presented with on your exam day.
+Having lots of questions is only half the story: you also need to make sure that the questions presented on screen are shown in the same proportion as in the PMP® exam itself.
+For example, the PMP Examination Content Outline (which is the document the Project Management Institute (PMI)® uses to map their exam questions) assigns a very specific percentage of questions to each Domain.
+If your PMP exam simulator shows too few or too many questions from that Domain, you won’t get a realistic view of what you’ll be presented with on your exam day.

 You want to know who is behind all these questions, don’t you?
-Try to find a PMP exam simulator that has questions written by a group of PMPs.
-That way, you know that behind the scenes the question writers have adapted a variety of styles, debated over the answers and the phrasing, and peer reviewed each others’ work.
+Look for a PMP exam simulator that has questions developed by a group of PMP credential holders.
+That way, you know that behind the scenes the question authors have adapted a variety of styles, debated over the answers and the phrasing, and peer-reviewed each others’ work.

-This is an obvious one: you need to choose a simulator to help with your PMP exam prep that is based on the most recent PMBOK® Guide!
+This is an obvious one: you need to choose a simulator to help with your PMP exam prep that is based on the most recent PMP Examination Content Outline, the latest edition of the PMBOK® Guide, as well as other PMI reference materials.
 If it isn’t, you can’t guarantee the relevance of the questions or the accuracy of the answers.